finbourne/lusid-sdk-java/sdk/docs/RelationDefinitionsApi.md

     RelationDefinitionsApi apiInstance = new RelationDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the specified relation.
     String code = "code_example"; // String | The code of the specified relation.
 Together with the domain and scope this uniquely   identifies the relation.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the relation definition.
 Defaults to return   the latest version of the definition if not specified. try {
-      RelationDefinition result = apiInstance.getRelationDefinition(scope, code, asAt);
+      RelationDefinition result = apiInstance.getRelationDefinition(scope, code)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RelationDefinitionsApi#getRelationDefinition");